Last Updated on April 27, 2023

-I’m guilty of not washing them as I should and simply throwing them in with the rest of my washing, sometimes by mistake.
+I’m guilty of simply throwing them in with the rest of my washing, sometimes by mistake.

 However if you want to get the most out of your menstrual underwear and help them last for as long as possible, washing them carefully is the most important thing you can do.

 It’s not as difficult as it sounds.
 If you’ve just bought a new set of period underwear, getting into good habits early on is a good idea.
 Before you know it, you’ll do it every month without a second thought.